99cloud/fastasync/CODE_OF_CONDUCT.rst

 ===============

-Everyone interacting in the project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Mode Code of Conduct.
+Everyone interacting in the project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the FastAsync Code of Conduct.

 As contributors and maintainers of these projects, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute